 At Canglow, we are offering you 100% Lead-Free Unplasticized Polyvinyl Chloride or uPVC windows.
 These windows are extremely strong and will last a very long time while saving you a lot of money on your energy bill.

 Our windows have the highest number of internal air chambers, giving you the very best insulation and sound-blocking abilities while providing the best thermal and energy performances from any window on the market.

 Our windows do not require window frames, sealants and adhesives making them higher in performance and so much nicer to look at.
 Our windows are totally waterproof and airtight.

 Unit has 13/16″ overall thickness.
 We offer multiple options for glazing and thickness depending on the model.Request a Quote

 We service all the areas in Alberta and Northwest Territories from Red Deer to Yellowknife.
 If you live anywhere within this area, you can count on our expertise for all of your windows and doors needs.
 Our head office is located in Edmonton.

-At Canglow we offer four standard vinyl jamb sizes to facilitate a seamless window installation process.
-For added flexibility we can also provide wood jamb extensions, frame moldings and corner blocks.
-These interior finishing options are made from a durable lead-free PVC powder compound that requires no maintenance.
+We provide window jambs in four sizes to give you a seamless window installation that is perfect.
+For added resilience, we provide wood jamb extensions, frame moldings, and corner blocks for great longevity.
+These interior fittings are made from the highest-quality, durable Lead-Free PVC powder compound that requires absolutely no maintenance.